olgakozhevnikova/memory-game/README.md

 * 3 stars for less than 3 wrong moves,
 * 2 stars for less than 5 wrong moves,
-* 1 star for less than 7 wrong moves,
+* 1 star for less than 7 wrong moves.
-* 0 stars for 7 and more wrong moves.